 What more could you want from a “show about nothing?"
 Here's my list of the top 20 best Seinfeld episodes you should get off your a** and watch ASAP.

-First up, season 8 of Seinfeld was an absolute blast from beginning to end.
-And, despite what most critics have to say about Larry David's departure following season 7, I like to think of it as one of the TV series' best seasons.
-Sure the comedy was far more fantastical and outlandish than ever before, but it nevertheless remained a perfect realm for our group of oddballs to flourish in, and that's why finally having the chance to watch Elaine dabble in the "bizzaro Jerry" world was a huge payoff for Seinfeld fans.
+First up, season 8 of Seinfeld was a blast from beginning to end.
+And despite what most critics have to say about Larry David's departure following season 7, I like to think of it as one of the TV series' best seasons.
+Sure the comedy was far more fantastical and outlandish than ever before, but it remained a perfect realm for our group of oddballs to flourish in, and that's why finally having the chance to watch Elaine dabble in a "bizzaro Jerry" world was a huge payoff for Seinfeld fans.

 No one can deny that Cosmo Kramer's goofball persona and wild adventures carried much of the laughs on Seinfeld.
 I especially loved his wild antics the most during seasons 8 and 9 where his stories were less grounded in reality and more prone to ridiculous shenanigans.
 A Peterman Reality Bus Tour?
-And to think that Kramer and his bus tour were inspired by Larry David’s real life ex-neighbor!
+And just think—Kramer and his bus tour were inspired by Larry David’s real life ex-neighbor!

 Kramer setting up a talk show in his apartment was one thing, but Jerry dosing a woman to play with her toys?
 If that's not one of the funniest scenarios you've ever heard of, then you may have some serious issues.
 No wonder Jerry couldn't keep a girlfriend!